Mathematics

 Our aim is to develop a positive mindset about maths and ensure depth of conceptual understanding through progressive mathematical fluency, problem-solving and reasoning skills for all children.
 This helps our children to know more, remember more, and do more.
 The mathematics curriculum is planned and sequenced using small step progression through concepts.
 A concrete-pictorial-abstract approach ensures the use of appropriate manipulatives, models and representations to support this understanding.

 All year groups are taught in mixed attainment classes and are encouraged to notice, reason and wonder about maths.
 Scaffolding and directed support are implemented to ensure children are mastering the small steps of progression at roughly the same rate.
 We ensure challenge for all children by giving everyone the opportunity to develop fluency and reasoning skills to their own level across a range of contexts.
 Collaborative learning and dialogic teaching strategies support the use of rich mathematical talk, giving children the opportunity to explore mathematical concepts, resolve errors and identify misconceptions for themselves.
-This encompasses the NCETM’S five Big Ideas; Representation and Structure, Mathematical Thinking, Variation, Fluency and Coherence:

 The rationale of our mathematics curriculum is based upon guidance from: